 Whether for work, shopping, or play, this type of personal information can help organizations deepen digital intimacy and create a more connected human experience.
 Businesses will need to gather data and personalize the experience in ways that foster trust and transparency, and build relationships that can ultimately result in better tenant retention and user experience.

 Governments around the globe are responding to the rush of data collection with tighter data-privacy regulations.
-Most notable is the EU’s General Data Protection Regulation (GDPR), a sweeping data-privacy law that went into effect last year and is designed to protect the personal data of EU citizens by giving users more control over how their information is used.
+Most notable is the EU’s General Data Protection Regulation (GDPR), a sweeping data-privacy law that went into effect in 2018 and is designed to protect the personal data of EU citizens by giving users more control over how their information is used.